littensy/reflex/docs/docs/reference/reflex/create-selector.md

 :::danger why not?

--   **Avoid conflicting arguments.** Let's say you have two subscriptions to the selector that call it with different parameters.
+-   **Avoid conflicting arguments for memoized selectors.** Let's say you have two subscriptions to the selector that call it with different parameters.
 If the state changes, both subscriptions will call the selector with their own different parameters, and the selector will re-compute new values _twice_ in every state change!

--   **If you _do_ have conflicting arguments,** [selector factories](#selector-factories) will work better for you.
+-   **If you _do_ have conflicting arguments,** and your selector performs some transformation or expensive computation, [selector factories](#selector-factories) will likely work better for you.
+You can prefer to use currying if your selector is simple and doesn't need `createSelector`, like indexing a property.

 :::